 AISS samples are soil materials containing a variety of fragments or pieces of commercial asbestos containing materials and / or loose asbestos fibres.
 The samples are prepared by the PT Team in the laboratory environment.
 The samples are visually examined by the PT Team to assess homogeneity.
 All samples go through a preparation and validation process and at least 10 % of the samples are validated by a team of experienced independent analysts using microscopy and gravimetric techniques.

 b.
 Analysis

-No test method is specified for the analysis of the AISS samples, although in the UK it is recommended that the method is based on the HSE publication HSG248 'Asbestos: The analysts' guide for sampling, analysis and clearance procedures'.
+No test method is specified for the analysis of the AISS samples, although in the UK it is recommended that the qualitative analysis is based on the HSE publication HSG248 'Asbestos: The Analysts' Guide'.